-Is coding the new English?
+Is Coding the New English?

 Imagine a room with around 70 female grown-ups (and a handful of men, to be fair) staring eagerly at their laptops and writing their first lines of code.
 A scene from Matrix IV?
 A vision from the distant future?
 Nope.

 Under the friendly guidance of Chanel Greco, an experienced developer and tech instructor, we were introduced to the fascinating world of coding, specifically html and css.
-As we were taught, html and css technically do not qualify as programming languages but they are ideal to give programming newbies like myself a kickstart in code.
+As we were taught, html and css technically do not qualify as programming languages but they are ideal for giving programming newbies like myself a kickstart in code.

 During the two-hours workshop I experienced both the elation and pitfalls of html and css.
 The magical feeling of seeing an html webpage come together with imagery and content based on my first lines of code was quickly (if only temporarily) overshadowed by the dramatic impact of what I thought was just a minor spelling mistake in the code.
 I learned very quickly that precision is king and queen when you code.